LukasBommes/rtsp-streamsync/readme.md

 A usage example can be found in `stream_sync_test.py`.

+Important Limitations:
+- Can only be used with RTSP streams of senders which generate RTCP sender reports, e.g. ONVIF compatible IP cameras.
+- All cameras need to run at the same frame rate.

 ## Quickstart

 A Dockerfile is provided that sets up the environment and allows to run a test script for the Stream-Synchronizer.